zer2/Fantasy-Basketball--in-progress-/readme.md

 \frac{1}{2}\left[9 + \frac{2}{\sqrt{23 \pi}} * \sum_c Z_c \right]
 $$

 We can see that the expected number of category victories is directly proportional to the sum of Z-scores.
 For the 'Each category' and 'Rotisserie' formats, this is generally what drafters are trying to optimize for, so there is a compelling case to use Z-scores for those formats.
-The 'Most Categories' format is more complicated, but it still seems reasonable to use Z-score as a heuristic for it.
+Might as well use them as a heuristic for 'Most Categories' too.

-So what's the problem?
+What's my problem with Z-scores then?

 ## 3.The flaw of Z-scores

-As elegant as Z-scores are, they are not perfect.

-Astute readers may have noticed a problematic assumption underlying the proof presented in the last section.
-All performance values were known from the get-go, which is not the case in practice.
-Even if long-term means are known, performances can vary significantly from one week to the next.
+Sneakily, the previous section relied on the assumption that each player would score a pre-determined amount in each category.
+That's not the case at all in real fantasy- even if long-term averages are well-known, performances can vary significantly from one week to the next.
+In addition to randomly choosing other players, we also should have randomly chosen how they would perform for the week.

-To see why this is a problem consider a hypothetical category for which all players average between -1 and 1, but actual values differ from -1,000 to +1,000 from week to week.
-It is intuitively obvious that this category would be not important to draft for.
-You could draft a bunch of +1 average players, but no matter how many you got, the result of the category would still be essentially a coin flip.

-Real basketball statistics can be kind of like this too.
-Steals, for instance, are notoriously volatile, and have much more week-to-week variance than player-to-player variance.
-Even if you draft well for steals, you have a good chance of losing the category often due to bad luck.

-Fixing this requires modifying variance to account for week-to-week changes.
-Mathematically, typical week-to-week variance is added to the existing player-to-player variance.
+This does not change $\mu$ but it does change $\sigma$ because it adds another source of variance.
+Mathematically, typical week-to-week variance must be added to the existing player-to-player variance.

 See below what this looks like for blocks

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/ff8961db-d1ad-4851-8bda-bdf6b030fe97

+Note that the new standard deviation is $\sqrt{m_\sigma^2 + m_\tau^2}$ rather than $m_\sigma + m_\tau$ because of how standard deviation aggregates across multiple variables, as described in section 2B

 ## 4. Reformulating Z-scores

-The key mistake was that we sampled player means to get the distributions for team totals.
-Instead of player means, we should have sampled player performances.
-Updating variance to be for player performances instead of means yields a new formula
+All the same arguments we made before still work, except that we need to replace the standard deviation values.
+This changes standard Z-scores to

 $$
 \frac{m_p – m_\mu}{\sqrt{m_\sigma^2 + m_\tau^2}}
 $$

-Or, for the percentage statistics,
+And, for the percentage statistics,

 $$
 \frac{\frac{a_p}{a_\mu} \left( r_p – r_\mu \right) }{\sqrt{r_\sigma^2 + r_\tau^2}}
 $$

-I call these G-scores
+I call these G-scores, and it turns out that these are quite different from Z-scores.
+For example, steals have a very high week-to-week variance, and get weighted much less in G-scores than Z-scores

 ## 5. Simulation results

-This analysis would suggest that G-scores are more appropriate as a one-stop shop ranking system.
-But we’re using some crucial assumptions- in particular, we are assuming that other drafters are picking players randomly, which is definitely not true even if they are using a ranking system.
+The argument for G-scores makes many assumptions, including that other drafters are picking players randomly, which is definitely not completely true even if they are using a ranking system.
 It would be interesting to see how G-scores did against Z-scores in a real competition, where the assumptions do not necessarily hold true.

 The code in this repository performs this simulation with the following parameters